Updated December 24, 2021

 Comprehensive Thyroid Panel Components

-- All available thyroid hormone measurements including: Free and Total T4, Free and Total T3, and Reverse T3.
+- All available thyroid hormone measurements including: Free and Total T4, Free and Total T3.

 - Thyroid Antibodies including Anti-TPO, anti-Thyroglobulin, and when the question of Graves is raised, anti-TSH receptor (TSI).